How it works

 Section 07 · The platform

-Xybern enforcement dashboard
+Xybern authorisation dashboard

 Section 08 · Deployment patterns